IJSComplexMatter/dtmm/doc/datamodel.rst

    >>> field.shape
    (2, 2, 4, 128, 128)

 which should be understood as follows.
 The first axis is for the polarization of the field.
-With the :func:`.waves.illumination_data` we have built initial field of the incoming light that was specified with no polarization, therefore, :func:`.waves.illumination_data` build waves with *x* and *y* polarizations, respectively, so that it can be used in the field viewer later.
+With the :func:`.field.illumination_data` we have built initial field of the incoming light that was specified with no polarization, therefore, :func:`.field.illumination_data` build waves with *x* and *y* polarizations, respectively, so that it can be used in the field viewer later.
 The second axis is for the wavelengths of interest, therefore, the length of this axis is 2, as

 .. doctest::